ebrelsford/ebrelsford.github.io/talks/2016/doitt/modules/2_vector_data.md

 ### Exercise 2-6: Filtering and selecting data

- 1. Re-open the [NYPD Motor Vehicle Collisions 2015](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-2015/kref-x3ki) file in QGIS if it is not open.
+ 1. Re-open the [Motor Vehicle Collisions 2015](https://data.cityofnewyork.us/Public-Safety/NYPD-Motor-Vehicle-Collisions-2015/kref-x3ki) file in QGIS if it is not open.
  2. With the collisions layer selected in the **layers panel**, find the attribute table icon to open the attribute table.
 There are two other ways you can do this: right-click the layer and select **Open Attribute Table** or select the layer and go to **Layers > Open Attribute Table**.
  3. With the attribute table open, filter the data:
     1. Click the button at the bottom left that reads **Show All Features**.